 Articles

-Comfort, Yes Comfort for Those Who Wait in Expectant Hope
+Comfort For Those Who Wait in Expectant Hope

 The Gospel According to Simeon

 A small cloud of dust kicked up beneath his well-worn sandals as he entered the temple courtyard.
 Simeon’s heart raced as he moved with an urgency he hadn’t felt in years.
 His eyes scanned the courtyard, and then he saw them.
 Making their way through the crowd, the young couple carried their newborn and a pair of turtledoves for their purification offering.
-It was the Spirit that had led Simeon here and confirmed that this was the One he had been waiting for.
-The Consolation of Israel, the promised comforter was finally here, and he slept comfortably in his mother’s arms.
+The Spirit had led Simeon here and confirmed that this was the One he had been waiting for.
+The Consolation of Israel, the promised comforter, was finally here, and he slept comfortably in his mother’s arms.

 Nunc Dimittis

 Mary wasn’t afraid to place her baby in Simeon’s outstretched arms.
 His eyes were kind and filled with tears as he gently cradled the newborn.
 Overwhelmed by God’s kindness, he burst out in praise and prophecy.
-His song has been called the “Nunc Dimittis” from the first two words in the Latin Vulgate which translates, “Now you let depart.”
+His song is called the “Nunc Dimittis” from the first two words in the Latin Vulgate, which translates to “Now you let depart.”
 Simeon wouldn’t live long enough to see the wonders or the wounds this newborn babe would perform and bear.
 But he knew his birth would bring salvation, and he’d already brought comfort to this man’s heart.

 Simeon’s life was complete, and now he could die in peace.